retkowsky/visual-search-azureAI/README.md

 # Visual search with Azure Computer Vision and Azure Cognitive Search

-We will use vectors embeddings generation using **Azure Computer Vision 4** and **Azure Cognitive Search** and its new vectors support capabilties to build a visual search application.
+We will use vectors embeddings generation using **Azure Computer Vision 4** and **Azure Cognitive Search** and its new vectors support capabilities to build a visual search application.

 ## Visual search with vector embeddings